 1a) AutoStakkert! is free for educational use (schools, universities and libraries) and for use in charity or humanitarian organisations.

-1b) If you intend to use AutoStakkert! at your place of business or for commercial purposes, please register and purchase it.
-Commercial users: please contact me by E-Mail for prices, discounts and payment methods.
+1b) If you intend to use AutoStakkert! at your place of business or for commercial purposes, you have to register and purchase AutoStakkert!
+Contact me by E-Mail for prices, discounts and payment methods.

 2) AutoStakkert!
 Software is owned by Emil Kraaikamp and is protected by copyright laws and international treaty provisions.
 Therefore, you must treat the Software like any other copyrighted material.